Understanding How EDI Works Within Your Organization

 - Communication (VAN)

-To grasp just how EDI works, you’ll need to understand a few pieces and processes involved in EDI.
+To answer the question, “how does EDI work,” you’ll need to understand a few pieces and processes involved in EDI.

 Now You Can Begin EDI Transmission

-Once you have the above information, you can then prepare the documents for transmission.
+Once you have the above information, you’re onto the next step of learning how EDI works.
+You can now prepare the documents for transmission.
 You will no longer need to print your EDI documents, such as a purchase order, since they will be filed electronically and communicated automatically.
 You may have different sources of data and methods available to create the EDI document, such as:

 - Manual entry view EDI software